-- the seasonality of our East Coast Asphalt Operations and the intense competition in the asphalt industry; - our significant leverage, the significant working capital needs associated with the East Coast Asphalt Operations, restrictions in our debt agreements and recent disruptions in the financial markets; - · any substantial costs related to environmental risks, including increased costs of compliance; - · terrorist attacks, threat of war or terrorist attacks or political or other disruptions that limit crude oil production; and - accidents, shutdowns or closures affecting our pipelines, terminals, machinery or equipment.
+- -> the volatility of commodity prices; - -> the closing of the sale of the 50% interest in the Asphalt JV; - -> the seasonality of the Asphalt JV's business and associated working capital requirements; - -> our significant leverage and restrictions in our debt agreements and additional ratings downgrades, if any; - -> any substantial costs related to environmental risks, including increased costs of compliance; - -> terrorist attacks, threat of war or terrorist attacks or political or other disruptions that limit crude oil production; and - -> accidents, shutdowns or closures affecting our pipelines, terminals, machinery or equipment.

-Additional information about risks and uncertainties that could cause actual results to differ materially from those contained in any forward-looking statements is contained under the caption "Risk Factors" in this prospectus supplement and the accompanying base prospectus, in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2010 and in our other filings with the SEC that are incorporated herein by reference.
+Additional information about risks and uncertainties that could cause actual results to differ materially from those contained in any forward-looking statements is contained under the caption "Risk Factors" in this prospectus supplement and the accompanying base prospectus, in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2011 and in our other filings with the SEC that are incorporated herein by reference.
 The forward-looking statements included in this prospectus supplement and the documents incorporated herein by reference are only made as of the date of such documents and, except as required by securities laws, we undertake no obligation to publicly update forward-looking statements to reflect subsequent events or circumstances.